|

 with supplies for us at Dry Creek.
 Several times we have received shipments of

-which were carried in
+ice cream which were carried in

 cardboard boxes in the back of open trucks.
 We enjoyed sitting by the stove and